rei/rei-cedar-tokens/README.md

 Categories are one of the following:

 - size
     - Anything that would have a value in px.
-With the exception of...
+With the exception of font-size
 - font-size
     - Anything that defines a text size
 - color